 And as far as stroke mechanics, of course there are misses with that long bridge you're using.
 You might as well play tennis by holding the head of the racket at its strings and hitting the balls with the handle end instead.

 But for most players, a 7-inch bridge or less is what's needed.
-I'll play most anyone golf for money if I use regulation clubs and there's are twice as long.
-I know I'm in good stead when I see players with those lengthy bridges--they usually are rank amateurs or perhaps decent intermediates.
+I'd play most anyone golf for money if I was using regulation clubs and theirs were twice as long!
+So I know I'm in good stead when I see players with those lengthy bridges--they usually are rank amateurs or perhaps decent intermediates.

 Again, I can use longer bridges but why use a nuclear weapon when a hammer and nail make the size hole that is needed?
 Plus, having the camera near the table, lower even than a player's eyes, makes the bridges on TV seem still longer…

 Here's a look also at the 45-degree classic stance we spoke about.